Illicit cigarette trade: Links to organized crime

-Numerous reports,Financial Action Task Force (2012) ‘Illicit Tobacco Trade’.
-FATF Report, 1-78 have forged links between the illegal tobacco trade and organised crime groups, who are attracted by high consumer demand, high potential profits, and relatively low potential penalties.
+Numerous reports, have forged links between the illegal tobacco trade and organised crime groups, who are attracted by high consumer demand, high potential profits, and relatively low potential penalties.
 In Malaysia, first time offence results in up to RM100,000 fine and a 3-year sentence; with a RM200,000 fine and 6-year jail sentence for subsequent offences.
 Organised crime syndicates garner wide reach through diverse distribution channels in the form of small retailers and street vendors.
 While retailers may be charged in court if found to be in possession of cigarettes, it has been widely assumed that crime syndicates pay these fines in order to maintain cooperation with retailers, and sustain their distribution network.
 Beyond these traditional distribution channels, the resale of tobacco products on the Internet is being actively developed—enabling greater reach, more discretion, and lesser chances of being caught.
 In 2012, French police disrupted this trend through deleting domain names of online trading sites selling tobacco products.